poeticAndroid/homegirl/README.md

 ========
 It's a fantasy console (like pico-8 or tic-80) inspired by the Amiga!

 It has graphic resolutions similar to the OCS Amigas, multitasking, multiple screens and windows etc..
-It will eventually have 4 channel (8-bit?) stereo sound, MIDI support perhaps and ability to mount web-servers as drives..
+It has 4 channel (8-bit?) stereo sound and eventually ability to mount web-servers as drives..

 The software for it, will be based on Lua, which is a pretty simple and fast scripting language..